 A 'Rest Of' compilation featuring all the singles, compilation tracks, internet only releases and unreleased songs from 1997 to 2004.

-This item is available to buy direct from us for £4.00, with postage and packing free anywhere in the world, or to download from our bandcamp page.
+This item is available to buy direct from us for £4.00, with postage and packing free anywhere in the world.

 As usual there's also a full range of multimedia extras on this album, including sleevenotes, lyrics, and the complete sessions from our stint on Steve Lamacq's show during Euro 2004.